Open Letter from Malartic Resident to City Council

 We believe that the long-term economic future of Kamloops does not lie in the development of an open pit mine which, in 23 years, provided copper prices remain high, will close, leaving behind a devastated landscape, a negative impact on airshed quality, a badly damaged tourism industry and ruined ranchers.

 This web site contains a great deal of accurate information on this project.
 Please take the time to read it, and send us your comments. better yet, give us your support.
-The following are links to maps and graphics which demonstrate the size of the proposed mine.

 To find out more or to help support our cause, email: email@example.com